With all the fad diets out there these days, it’s tricky for men and women to decipher what their bodies really do and don’t need.

 While there is a growing interest in the integrative health and organic food market, it is important to keep in mind that many of these publicized diets are not researched or backed by doctors and scientists.
 Nutritional guidelines may vary from program to program, but most diets should at least adhere to the general guide of suggestions that would come from a doctor.

-- Having variety of foods from the main food groups is essential – your daily diet should be well balanced and include starch – potato’s, rice, and other natural grains are best, protein, fruits and vegetables.
-In some cases a dairy or dairy substitute is beneficial as well.
+- Having a variety of foods from the main food groups is essential – your daily diet should be well balanced and include some kind of starch – potato’s, rice, and other natural grains are best – along with protein, fruits and vegetables.
+In some cases, a dairy or dairy substitute is beneficial as well.

-- Processed sugars and saturated fats are the worst thing for you and it can be found in just about everything.
+- Processed sugars and saturated fats are the worst thing for you and they can be found in just about everything.
 Read your labels!

 - ‘Whole foods’, I.E. organic, raw and unrefined foods that are in their most natural state are key